 Each in-person module consists of three courses: one McDonough School of Business course, one Walsh School of Foreign Service course, and one theme course incorporating several industry practitioners, site visits, and relevant coursework pertaining to the current events of the region.
-Some examples of module themes include, “The Mindset of a Global Manager,” “Global Business Strategy” and “The Future of the Global Economy.”
+Examples of module themes include “The Mindset of a Global Manager,” “Global Business Strategy,” and “The Future of the Global Economy.”

 MODULE 1: INTRODUCTION TO THE GLOBAL ECONOMY, WASHINGTON, D.C.

 Examines the concept of globalization from both a country and company perspective.
 Students are introduced to frameworks of political economy, economic openness, and market access.